je-suis-tm/machine-learning/Wisdom of Crowds project/README.md

 ![alt text](https://github.com/je-suis-tm/machine-learning/blob/master/Wisdom%20of%20Crowds%20project/preview/m-step.JPG)

 EM algorithm will be the main method in this article to approximate the reviewer bias.
-However, John Platt and Chris Burges proposed a regularized linear regression with L2 penalty (ridge regression) to solve the equation in closed form.
+However, John Platt and Chris Burges proposed a regularized least squares with L2 penalty (<a href=https://github.com/je-suis-tm/machine-learning/blob/master/coordinate%20descent%20for%20elastic%20net.ipynb>Ridge Regression</a>) to solve the equation in closed form.
 This will be a lot faster for PB Model to converge to local optima compared to EM algorithm.

 ![alt text](https://github.com/je-suis-tm/machine-learning/blob/master/Wisdom%20of%20Crowds%20project/preview/regularized.PNG)